cleary/inFrequency2022.astro/src/pages/project/nested/dron-skot.md

   - experimental
 ---

-Based in Bermagui on Djringanj land of the Yuin People on the far south coast, Baker is a multidisciplinary digital artist pushing pixels since when floppy disks were currency and CD-ROMs were too expensive.
+**Dron Skot** aka Scott Baker is based in Bermagui on Djringanj land of the Yuin People on the far south coast, Baker is a multidisciplinary digital artist pushing pixels since when floppy disks were currency and CD-ROMs were too expensive.

 Agile and adaptable, he works across live performance, audiovisual installation and large-scale projections exploring site-specific responses.